Would a guide dog help me?

 Will I get follow up support?

-A Guide Dog is trained to guide its owner in a straight line unless ordered otherwise.
+A guide dog is trained to guide its owner in a straight line unless ordered otherwise.
 The dog will avoid any obstacles en route, above or around you.
 It will stop at stairs, doors and kerbs.
 The dog will not decide where to go; it is up to the vision impaired person to instruct the dog on the direction for the dog to go and the dog will safely guide the person as instructed.
-The vision impaired person will already be familiar with regularly traveled routes and the dog will quickly become familiar with these too.
+The vision impaired person will already be familiar with regularly travelled routes and the dog will quickly become familiar with these too.

 How do I look after my dog?

 During training you will learn how to feed and take care of your dog.
 You will need to take your dog to the vet for regular check ups.